 Okay, if it's their own audit, I do believe that one.

-So if they redo the census, which Trump is asking for, and especially now these deported number of non-citizens, this should be another electoral advantage for Trump, right?
+So if they redo the census, which Trump is asking for, and especially now that he's deported a number of non-citizens, this should be another electoral advantage for Trump, right?

 So how many advantages are the Republicans stacking up at this point?